Zoom-In 2020 | Spring 2020

 Organized by the MA Film and Media Studies Class of 2020.
 Co-sponsored by the Film & Media Studies MA program and the Interdisciplinary Arts Council.

-Featuring the work of student artists Lau Wai, Kathryn Ann Miller, and Raelis Vasquez, piano accompaniment by Gavin Goodrich, and a poetry reading by Nada Faris.
+Featured the work of student artists Lau Wai, Kathryn Ann Miller, and Raelis Vasquez, piano accompaniment by Gavin Goodrich, and a poetry reading by Nada Faris.

 Don’t forget to take a look through our viewfinders at Zoom-In information tables located in the lobbies of Lenfest Center for the Arts and Dodge Hall!